Can I have a Power of Attorney on my trust account?

 In general, trusts are not designed to have Power of Attorney (POA) agreements.
 A successor trustee is generally designated in the trust to manage the trust if the original trustee resigns, becomes incapacitated, or passes away.

-Trusts do allow for a Power of Attorney on rare occasions.
-In such cases, the trust would specifically allow the trustee to appoint an Attorney-in-Fact and the trustee’s Power of Attorney document would specifically allow the Attorney-in-Fact to manage the trust.
+Trusts do allow for a POA on rare occasions.
+In such cases, the trust would specifically allow the trustee to appoint an attorney-in-fact and the trustee’s POA document would specifically allow the attorney-in-fact to manage the trust.

 Did You Find This Article Helpful?